epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

   </tbody>
 </table>

 The first observation is that these movies do not match with the highest-profit ones.
 These movies did more with less.
 Despite having possibly smaller budgets, they rocked a way higher ROI than the big-budget blockbusters.
-This is due to the fact that ROI is relative measure of success or failure in terms of percentage of the original investment, rather than an absolute one.
-It goes to show, it's not just about the money you throw in – smart moves and clever choices play a killer role in a movie's financial success.
+This is due to the fact that ROI is a relative measure of success or failure in terms of the percentage of the original investment, rather than an absolute one.
+It goes to show, that it's not just about the money you throw in – smart moves and clever choices play a killer role in a movie's financial success.

 ### Ratings

-Let's briefly dive into movie ratings and how they tie into a movies's financial success.
+Let's briefly dive into movie ratings and how they tie into a movie's financial success.
 We're opting for IMDb ratings as a source for a movie's quality and popularity.
 While we won't focus too heavily on this part and pretend we are Sherlock Holmes, we will still aim to unveil some intriguing observations through our exploratory data analysis.
 Moreover, movie ratings are given after the movie is released, so they can't be used to predict the movie's financial success.
 It would be completely biased!

-Here is a quick overview of the ratings distribution on the plot below.
+Here is a quick overview of the rating distribution on the plot below.

 <iframe src="{{ '/assets/q3_imdb_rating_distribution.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Movies can get around with ratings ranging from 1 to 10, but the party seems to happen mostly between 6 and 7.
 We're however going along with the assumption that once a squad of viewers has watched the movie, the rating converges into a real ground value.
 Even though people may see the same number differently (a 7 for you might be a hit but a miss for someone else), we're running with it for our analysis as these numbers don't tell the full story – no neat labels to put on a movie based on a number rating alone.

-Can we somehow connect the inital budget to the rating?
+Can we somehow connect the initial budget to the rating?
 Should I expect to get a 10 if I put in a budget more than any other movie?

 <iframe src="{{ '/assets/q3_budget_vs_rating.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>